Water Board Proposes Updated Grazing Waiver

-The public comment period for the Tomales Bay Grazing Waiver is now open!
 The San Francisco Bay Regional Water Quality Control Board (SF Water Board) is renewing and expanding the Grazing Waiver Program, which currently covers 88,000 acres of grazing lands in the Tomales Bay, Sonoma Creek, and Napa River watersheds.
-The update expands coverage to include additional grazing operations in Point Reyes National Seashore and the Petaluma River Watershed.
-The new Waiver (which is like a permit) will cover approximately 145,000 acres.
-The program applies consistent management standards to protect water quality on a watershed scale.
-That approach allows the Waterboard to waive the process of each rancher applying for a individual permit.
+The update expands coverage to include additional grazing operations in Point Reyes National Seashore (Seashore) and the Petaluma River Watershed, ultimately covering 145,000 acres.
+Despite the word “waiver,” this program does not waive environmental regulations for ranchers—instead, it is a regulatory program meant to apply consistent management standards to protect water quality on a watershed scale while making it simpler for grazing operations to comply with limiting their pollution.
 Compliance requirements will remain largely the same.
-NOW is the time to make your voice heard in support of this update.
-EAC will be submitting comments, and we encourage you to join us!

-I support the updated Grazing Waiver as it aligns with the California Coastal Commission’s Conditional Concurrence, the General Management Plan for Point Reyes National Seashore, and the National Reyes National Seahore’s Water Quality Strategy.
+• I generally support the updated Grazing Waiver as it aligns with the California Coastal Commission’s Conditional Concurrence, the General Management Plan for Point Reyes National Seashore, and the Seahore’s Water Quality Strategy.
 This waiver ensures consistency across agency decisions, reinforcing protections for coastal waters through effective monitoring and best management practices.
 A coordinated approach among regulatory agencies is essential to safeguard water quality while allowing for responsible land stewardship in this ecologically significant region.

-This waiver helps safeguard water quality by requiring best management practices to control sediment, nutrients, and pathogens from grazing operations.
+• This waiver helps safeguard water quality by requiring management practices to control sediment, nutrients, and pathogens from grazing operations.
+Close monitoring should ensure these management practices are followed.

 What is a Grazing Waiver?